-Despite missing most of her time in 6th form, Hannah received an unconditional offer from Gonville & Caius College, Cambridge, to read Natural Sciences.
+Despite missing much of her time in sixth form, Hannah received an unconditional offer from Gonville & Caius College, Cambridge, to read Natural Sciences.
 She completed her first year at Cambridge in June 2010 and then deferred for a year in order to train for and participate in the 2012 trials.
 In sailing there is only one spot for each country in each class of boat, so competition for Olympic places, particularly in Team GB, is fierce.

 A successful 2012 saw Hannah win the GBR Laser Radial National Championships (the first lady ever to do so), continue training as part of the British Sailing Team in the build up to the Olympics, and work with the commentary team in the sailing spectator site during the Games.

-While continuing to train and compete on the sailing scene during her final year at University, Hannah managed to earn a First class Cambridge degree, including winning the John Reekie Memorial Prize for the best geology dissertation in the year.
+While continuing to train and compete on the sailing scene during her final year at university, Hannah managed to earn a first class Cambridge degree, including winning the John Reekie Memorial Prize for the best geology dissertation in the year.